UCLA Civil Rights Project

 The Research Speaks For Itself, With Help From Wakeman

-We maintained this neutrality in our work for CRP and accomplished engagement with disparate audiences who held competing interests.
-The partnership between CRP and Wakeman achieved the project goals of creating awareness, sparking dialogue, and connecting with policymakers, while also influencing further examination of racial segregation in schools across the East coast.
+We maintained this neutrality in our work for CRP and accomplished engagement with disparate audiences with competing interests.
+The partnership between CRP and The Wakeman Agency achieved the project goals of creating awareness, sparking dialogue, and connecting with policymakers, while also influencing further examination of racial segregation in schools across the East coast.